frdeso/adding-kernel-tracepoints/README.md

 ####Notes from those discussions

 Some of the comments were about the use cases of this tracepoint.
+Maintainers were not sure of the when this tracepoint would be useful.

 ###Questions?